 Many parents naturally take for granted that they will be able to see and talk to their children every day.
 Unfortunately, some parents are unable to see their kids as often as they would like due to custody disputes or restrictive custody arrangements.

 If you would like to negotiate more time with your children or ensure that a pending custody order matches your interests, contact a Roswell child custody lawyer as soon as possible.
-Our team of experienced family law attorneys could be dedicated to fighting for your parental rights and petitioning on your behalf for new or expanded custody rights that fit your needs and those of your child.
+Our team of experienced family law attorneys are dedicated to fighting for your parental rights and petitioning on your behalf for new or expanded custody rights that fit your needs and those of your child.

 Georgia courts may decide child custody issues as part of a divorce or as a separate court action.
-In either situation, Official Code of Georgia §19-9-1 requires both parents to submit a parenting plan.
+In either situation, Official Code of Georgia Annotated §19-9-1 requires both parents to submit a parenting plan.

 Parents may submit a joint plan if they are able to come to an agreement, or each parent may submit their own plan.
 Either way, a valid parenting plan must include the following: